Assistance programs in St. Joseph County Michigan.

 Housing, rent, property taxes, and utility bill assistance

-The Community Action Agency of South Central Michigan, Inc. (phone (269) 965-7766) has received a wide variety of federal government “stimulus” funding.
-The financial assistance is available to help eligible households of people who live in St. Joseph county Michigan with paying for property taxes, funds to be used for rent/mortgage arrearages, and utilities and heating bill aid.
-The primary purpose of these federal government funds is to help low to moderate income residents, and other qualified individuals avoid eviction, foreclosure, and/or utility shutoff or disconnection.
+The Community Action Agency of South Central Michigan, Inc. (phone (269) 965-7766) will, in most years, receive federal government grant funding.
+The financial assistance is available to help eligible households or people who live in St. Joseph County Michigan.
+The money can be used for paying property taxes, funds to be used for rent/mortgage arrearages, or get grants for utilities and heating bill.

-The local community action agency ((269) 965-7766) also offers several housing programs, such as weatherization, home repair programs, and Home Rehabilitation.
+- Weatherization programs and low-cost home repair loans are offered as well from the local community action agency.
+The non-profit also offers several housing programs, such as weatherization, home repair programs, and Home Rehabilitation.
 The specifics include:

 - Weatherization services which help people save on their heating and energy bills and the updates may include refrigerator replacement, attic/wall insulation, caulking, venting, weather-stripping, minor roof and foundation repair, glass replacement, and door repair/replacement.

 - HOME Rehabilitation program - Provides major home repairs, with maximum value of up to $25,000 to houses in the immediate area.
 In addition, another component provides home rehabilitation and emergency housing repairs for those families and individuals living in St. Joseph County and who meet the 80 percent of median income guidelines.
 Rehabilitation for homes is limited to $10,000 for lead remediation and $25,000 in renovations.